ethannicholas/panda-old/docs/statements.md

 Panda `assert false` will not compile.
 You need to use `unreachable`, described below, to express this.

+**IMPLEMENTATION NOTE:** "assert false" isn't actually a compiler error yet, but it will be soon.

 <a name="unreachable"></a>
 unreachable
 -----------